 Admire the Art in Musée Magnin

-For many years, the Parisian magistrate Maurice Magnin and his sister, Jeanne, collected wonderful pieces of art which they bequeathed to the city in the 1930s, including furnitures, sculptures, paintings, and other artisitic objects!
+For many years, the Parisian magistrate Maurice Magnin and his sister, Jeanne, collected wonderful pieces of art which they bequeathed to the city in the 1930s, including furniture, sculptures, paintings, and other artistic objects!

-If you’re interedted in checking out the exibition, you can read more about the museum and the history of the place where the museums is houses, the seventeenth century Hôtel Lantin’s history, you can visit the official website.
+If you’re interested in checking out the exhibition, you can read more about the museum and the history of the building, the seventeenth-century Hôtel Lantin, you can visit the official website.

 Step Back in Time at Musee de la Vie Bourguignonne

-The exibition features reconstructed shops, and a rich variety of exhibits that portray local life in years gone by.
+The exhibition features reconstructed shops and a rich variety of exhibits that portray local life in years gone by.